nudge-now/sdk-android/README.md

 ### Start Session

-Now, start to put some simple SDK codes in your app.
+Now, let’s start to put some simple SDK codes in your app.
 You first need to call startSession() method with setting your API Key.
 To get your API Key, go to our [Dashboard](https://admin.adfresca.com) and then click 'Settings - API Keys' button in your app's 'Overview' page.

 Put startSession() in your first activity class.
 Please make sure that this method is called once while your app is running.